jamie oliver roast potatoes

 This is the first time in a long time I haven’t used polenta; I’d almost forgotten what roasties were like without.
 There was certainly plenty of crunch to go around, and the pleasing licks of other flavours drifted in.
 The rosemary was predictably perfumed and slightly crisp, garlic was welcome, and the occasional spud that cosied up to orange peel had an interesting twist.
 The red wine vinegar had permeated little but I’d like to try a splash more next time.
 There’s lots to enjoy here.

 So have I reached the perfect roast potato yet?
-Never.
-But the thrill is in the chase.
+Yes!
+Read it here.
 Have you tried Jamie Oliver Roast Potatoes?
 How did you get on?

 Jamie Oliver’s perfect roast potatoes: